Sergei Ryakhovsky: Arrest and conviction

 During a routine search of a crime scene area, police investigators found a shack with a noose fixed to the ceiling.
 Considering it a part of the preparation for the next murder, they decided to set an ambush.
-On 13 April 1993 Ryakhovsky arrived at the shack and was subsequently arrested by the police officers.
+On 13 April 1993, Ryakhovsky arrived at the shack and was subsequently arrested by the police officers.
 Despite his considerable strength and violent temperament, Ryakhovsky showed absolutely no resistance, later admitting that after seeing weapons in the hands of officers he became frozen with fear.

 The Russian press nicknamed Ryakhovsky "The Balashikha Ripper" and "The Hippopotamus" because of his thick neck and hulking posture.
 During the investigation Ryakhovsky co-operated with officials and investigators, willingly indicating crime scenes and describing methods of killing.
-According to his confessions, most murders were not planned and were rather an effect of a sudden impulse, which was used to explain motivation behind the murder of a 70-year-old woman and 78-year-old man Ryakhovsky had accidentally met in the forest.
-There was an exception, as the murders of the three homosexuals he had met in Izmailovski Park in 1988 were thoroughly planned.
+According to his confessions, most murders were not planned and were rather an effect of a sudden impulse, which was used to explain the motivation behind the murder of a 70-year-old woman and 78-year-old man Ryakhovsky had accidentally met in the forest.
+There was an exception, as his first murder of the homosexual he had met in Izmailovski Park in 1988 were thoroughly planned.
 Most victims were people over 40 and around 50 years of age, while three of his victims were over 60.

 According to psychiatrists from the Moscow Serbsky Institute, Ryakhovsky's necrophiliac tendencies were caused by a malfunction in his central nervous system.
 He was evaluated as sane, competent for trial and fully responsible for his actions.
 However, after being informed of his diagnosis, Ryakhovsky's behaviour changed dramatically.
 At first, complacent and fully cooperating with the investigators, he suddenly became obstructive, stopped cooperating, began demanding punishment for the experts, and also revoked his previous confessions.
-During the 1993 Russian constitutional crisis, Ryakhovsky, who supported the Supreme Soviet, wrote a letter to Alexander Rutskoy claiming that he is an innocent victim of the "anti-national authority".
+During the 1993 Russian constitutional crisis, Ryakhovsky, who supported the Supreme Soviet, wrote a letter to Alexander Rutskoy claiming that he was an innocent victim of the "anti-national authority".

 In July 1995, Ryakhovsky was sentenced to death by firing squad, and after hearing the verdict said: "I will be back".
-However, in 1996 Russia imposed a moratorium on executions, instead the sentence was commuted to life imprisonment in a maximum-security penal colony in Solikamsk, Perm Oblast.
+However, in 1996 Russia imposed a moratorium on executions, instead the sentence was commuted to life imprisonment in a maximum-security penal colony in Sosnovka, Zubovo-Polyansky District, Mordovia.

 Death

-Ryakhovsky died on 21 January 2005 from long untreated tuberculosis while serving his sentence in prison.
+Ryakhovsky died on 12 November 2007 from long untreated tuberculosis while serving his sentence in prison.